MS in Nursing - RN to Master of Science Degree Program for Registered Nurses

 When students have accepted admission to the Graduate Nursing Program they must matriculate in the semester they were accepted or they will be withdrawn from the program.

-Students enrolled in the R.N. to Master of Science Degree Program must successfully complete all of the undergraduate requirements before starting their graduate course of study.
-If students in either of these programs choose to drop back into the traditional undergraduate nursing program they will be withdrawn from the Graduate Nursing Program.
+Students enrolled in the RN to Master of Science Degree Program must successfully complete all of the undergraduate requirements before starting their graduate course of study.
+If students in this program choose to drop back into the traditional undergraduate nursing program they will be withdrawn from the Graduate Nursing Program.
 Students may then reapply to the graduate nursing program once they have successfully completed the Bachelor of Science degree with a major in nursing.